T: 972-980-3291 F: 972-934-9200 email@example.com

 Clint Cox is a Martindale-Hubbell AV Preeminent attorney who came to Fee, Smith, Sharp & Vitullo, LLP, after serving as a captain in the United States Air Force and in management for the General Electric Company.

 On several occasions, Super Lawyers magazine has selected Mr. Cox as a Super Lawyer, for attorneys who rank in the top two percent of lawyers.

-Mr. Cox is litigation and trial counsel for clients in a broad range of commercial, catastrophic tort, transportation, construction, business, insurance coverage, employment and general tort defense matters.
+Mr. Cox is litigation and trial counsel for clients in a broad range of commercial, catastrophic tort, transportation, construction, business, insurance coverage, first party, employment, intellectual property, and general tort defense matters.
 He also represents companies and their principals in non-litigation contexts, including defending government actions.
 Mr. Cox further counsels his clients on improving their corporate policies, safety programs, claims administration and compliance with state and federal laws.

 Clint is married to Heather Cox.
 They have four children; Charlie, Clint, Samuel, and Benjamin, and are members of Park Cities Baptist Church.